-Your computer unexpectedly flashes this error with a blue screen in background.
+Your computer unexpectedly flashes this error with a blue screen in the background.
 The error, typically caused by internal conflicts in your system, is not so easy to resolve.
-Here are some quick solutions to deal with this error.
+Here are some quick solutions to deal with this issue.

 Uninstall Malfunctioning Drivers

 A Device Driver, also known as, Hardware Driver, is a piece of software required for smooth communication between your hardware and operating system.
 A Device Driver, which typically comes with an installation disc with the product, encodes and decodes data in a specific set of Windows environment.
 The problem arises when you install an incompatible version which starts to malfunction.